What does my spine look like?

 Collections each have an ideal sleeper in mind.
 Knowing this will help guide you toward the one best suited for you.

-Density: This refers to the weight of the foam.
+• Density: Asking about foam density is critical.
+This refers to the weight of the foam.
 Higher is better in terms of longevity, conforming to your body, and pressure relief.
-For upholstery foams, you want at least a 1.5 density.
-For memory foam, you want anything above a 3.
+If a company isn’t willing to share the density they use, that is a red flag.

 What’s the proper long-term care?